apache/arrow/docs/source/developers/guide/resources.rst

 Additional information and resources
 ************************************

-On this page we will be adding resources of the topics that are interesting for a contributor that is not yet acquainted with different parts of Apache Arrow.
+On this page we will list resources interesting for a contributor that is not yet acquainted with different parts of Apache Arrow.

 Additional information
 ----------------------